tauqeer92/CV/README.md

 I have been studying at Makers Academy since August 2022 where I learned the fundamentals of software development, it's here where I realised my passion and natural apptitude for coding.
 My analytical mind, curiosity fuels my desire to gain a deep understanding of various programming languages and frameworks and apply my knowledge to real-world projects.

-Previously in my career, I qualified as an [actuary](https://www.actuaries.org.uk/become-actuary/what-actuary) (a globally recognised qualification renowned for being particularly arduous and having a high drop out rate).
-I then became attracted to software development by its potential to be applied in all manners of fields, including e-commerce, fraud detection, and medical healthcare.
-Furthermore, I enjoy working in industries that are continually progressing, and where there is always the chance to learn something new.

-I would like to work at a company that also shares my goal of moving the world forward and creating real, tangible benefits for society.
-Having now graduated from Makers, I am eager to use my driven nature, analytical mind, and rapidly developing tech skills to help them achieve this.

 ## <a name="projects">Projects</a>

 | Project Name   | Description | Repo | Technologies |